imjenn/museum-of-candy/README.md

 # 🍭🍫 &nbsp; Museum of Candy &nbsp; 🍫🍭

-This responsive front end project serves as a website for a fictional popup museum. was created for Colt Steele's Web Developer Bootcamp course on Udemy, using Reactjs, Tailwind CSS, and npm packages.
+This responsive front end project serves as a website for a fictional popup museum.
+It was created for Colt Steele's Web Developer Bootcamp course on Udemy, using Reactjs, Tailwind CSS, and npm packages.
 Though Colt Steele used Bootstrap, I wanted to challenge myself to utilize Reactjs and learn Tailwind CSS.

 Check out the *sweet* demo here 👇